-Each topic has bullet points for each learning objective and Success Criteria.
+Each topic has bullet points for each learning objective and success criteria.
 Case studies are used to demonstrate real-world examples.
 Environmental management at Pinehurst is a science course.
 It may be chosen as a student's only science subject or taken alongside Biology, Chemistry or Physics.
-Environmental Management complements Geography and the study of both would be mutually beneficial.
+Environmental Management complements Geography and the study of both can be mutually beneficial.